soukudom/Sample-IOx-BRKOPS-2490/Catalyst-AP-APP/README.md

 ## Step by Step deployment

 ### Create your Application File
 1. Download or clone this GitHub repository to your local machine.
+Note that The specified base image, `arm64v8/alpine`, has been tested with Alpine Linux v3.21.0.

 2. Navigate to the directory containing the Dockerfile and run:
     ```
     docker build -t web-ap-app .